lenngro/lanyon/_posts/2020-11-07-Attention-Is-All-You-Need/2020-11-07-Attention-Is-All-You-Need.md

 ![multi-head-attention](/assets/images/2020-11-07-Attention-Is-All-You-Need/multi-head-attention.png)

 The picture shows two different attention heads.
-Obviously both heads learned to solve different tasks: 1. the left attention head (red) learned short-range relationships between parts of the input (which word relates to which other words in its close preceeding words),  2. the right attention head (green) visualizes more distant relationships (starting from more or less one word in each subsentence).
+Obviously both heads learned to solve different tasks: 1. the left attention head (red) learned short-range relationships between parts of the input (which word relates to which other words in its close preceding words),  2. the right attention head (green) visualizes more distant relationships (starting from more or less one word in each subsentence).

 [1]: https://www.bioinf.jku.at/publications/older/2604.pdf